marcopeocchi/yt-dlp-web-ui/README.md

 ## Manual installation
 ```
+# the dependencies are: python3, ffmpeg, nodejs, psmisc.

 npm i
 npm run build-all

-// edit the settings.json specifying the download path or
+# edit the settings.json specifying the download path or
-// it will default to the following created folder
+# it will default to the following created folder

 mkdir downloads

 node dist/main.js
 ```

+## FAQ
+-   Will it availabe for Raspberry Pi/ generic ARM devices?
+    - Yes, absolutely a multi-arch docker image is planned to be released.
+      Alternatively use the **non-docker / Manual** installation method.
+      If you plan to use it on a Raspberry Pi ensure to have fast and durable storage.
+-   Why the docker image is so heavy?
+    - Originally it was 1.8GB circa, now it has been slimmed to ~340MB compressed.
+This is due to the fact that it encapsule a basic Alpine linux image + FFmpeg + Node.js + Python3 + yt-dlp.
+-   Am I forced to run it on port 3022?
+    -   Well, yes (until now).

 ## Todo list
 - ~~retrieve background tasks~~